Esther Yu: Early life

 Yu was born in Shanghai, China and is the only child in her family.
 Her grandfather was chairman of Xinyu Iron and Steel Group and her parents are business moguls who own several real estate, construction and steel companies.
 Yu herself is also a shareholder and owner of many businesses.
 For post-secondary education, she attended Lasalle College of the Arts in Singapore and graduated with a degree in Fashion Media and Industries.

+Yu also attended and was recognized as a key sponsor of the Opening Ceremony for the President's Charity Art Exhibition 2016 which was held on 11 November 2016 in the Fullerton Hotel, by President of the Republic of Singapore, Dr Tony Tan Keng Yam.

 Career

 2015–2019: Career beginnings

 In 2015, Yu made her acting debut in the wuxia drama Border Town Prodigal, which premiered in 2016.
 She then subsequently gained recognition for her appearance in the variety program Grade One Freshman.
 In 2017, Yu continued to play supporting roles in the historical drama The Advisors Alliance, and romance family drama Ordinary Years.

 In 2018, Yu played her first leading role in the coming-of-age drama Youth, adapted from the 2016 South Korean drama Hello, My Twenties.
 In 2019, she starred as a happy-go-lucky actress in the romantic comedy drama My Amazing Boyfriend 2.